 These bone grafts can come from several sources.
 Sometimes, a small piece of bone is taken from another part of your body.
 More often, the material comes from a human or animal donor that has been thoroughly screened and sterilized.
 There are also synthetic options available.
 Your dentist will discuss the best material for your specific situation, but the goal is always the same: to provide a safe and effective platform that supports your body’s incredible ability to heal and regenerate.

-Common Reasons You Might Need a Bone Graft
+Why Your Dentist Might Recommend a Bone Graft

 The most frequent reason for a dental bone graft is to prepare the jaw for a dental implant.
 When a tooth is lost, the bone that once supported it begins to recede because it’s no longer being stimulated.
 If you wait too long to replace a missing tooth, you may not have enough bone left to securely place an implant.